 This safari is organized separately for the fort visitors.
 Separate charges, rules and regulations apply, and a permit has to be acquired in order to visit.
 The timings also differ from the tiger safari, and lot of prior arrangements have to be made as regards food, water etc.

-The jeep goes up to Sesh Shaiyya from where one has to climb uphill to the Fort.
-The distance is not staggering but in summers it can be tiring.
-When trekking towards the fort you must remember that you are in a tiger land.
+The jeep goes up to Sesh Shaiyya, from here one has to climb uphill to the fort.
+The distance is not staggering, but in summers it can be tiring.
+When trekking towards the edifice you must remember that you are in a tiger land.
 On many instances wild animals are met with, including tigers.
 Hence do not loiter around, the wild animals keep to a safe distance but do not take chances.
 Keep in company of the forest guide or your fellow tourists.

 At the Fort, the mountain edge offers a good opportunity to film or photograph the landscape.
 The altitude imparts a spectacular view of the reserve as the rivers twist through the whole expanse.